JCMexplains/writing-for-success-2023/textbook.md

 #### An Edited Book With An Author

+An *edited book* means a book with one author and a separate editor.
+This is different from an *anthology*, which is a collection of articles or essays written by different people.
+If you need to cite a work from an anthology, see the guidelines later in this section.

-List the author's name first, followed by the title and the editor or editors.
+For an edited book, list the author's name first, followed by the title and the editor or editors.
 Note that when the editor is listed after the title, you list the initials before the last name.

 > Dickinson, E. (1959). *Selected poems & letters of Emily Dickinson*.
 R. N. Linscott (Ed.).
 Doubleday.

-**Tip**

-The previous example, shows how to cite a book that has been edited by one person.
-This is different from an anthology, which is a collection of articles or essays written by different people.
-If you need to cite a work from an anthology, you should follow different guidelines, which will be explained later in this section.

 #### A Translated Book